What is Camp Longhorn?

 Everybody is Somebody

 At Camp Longhorn, “Everybody is Somebody!”
-Our campers learn the importance of responsibility and teamwork, but they also realize that it is each person’s unique contribution that makes Camp the great place that it is, year after year.
+Our campers learn the importance of responsibility and teamwork, and they also realize that it is each person’s unique contribution that makes Camp the great place that it is, year after year.

-With one counselor for every four campers, our counseling staff eats, sleeps, leads activities, and lives in the cabins with their campers, offering friendly guidance throughout the term.
+With one counselor for every four campers, our counseling staff eats, sleeps, leads activities and lives in the cabins with their campers, offering friendly guidance throughout the term.
 Our junior counselors are selected from our most promising older campers and are trained under close supervision of senior counselors and camp directors.

 Our campers and counselors sleep in open-air cabins and rise and shine to morning announcements, ready to get the day started with their cabin.